Sparse-grid polynomial interpolation approximation and integration for parametric and stochastic elliptic PDEs with lognormal inputs: Linear approximation by truncated Hermite GPC expansion

 We first recall a concept of infinite tensor product of probability measures.
 (For details see, e.g., \cite[pp. 429--435]{HS65}.)
-Let $\mu(y)$ be a probability measrure on $\UU$, where $\UU$ is either $\RR$ or $\II:= [-1,1]$.
+Let $\mu(y)$ be a probability measure on $\UU$, where $\UU$ is either $\RR$ or $\II:= [-1,1]$.
 We introduce the probability measure $\mu(\by)$ on $\UUi$ as the infinite tensor product of probability measures $\mu(y_i)$:

 The sigma algebra for $\mu(\by)$ is generated by the set of cylinders $A:= \prod_{j \in \NN} A_j$, where $A_j \subset \UU$ are univariate $\mu$-measurable sets and only a finite number of $A_i$ are different from $\UU$.
-For such a set $A$, we have $\mu(A){\black =} \prod_{j \in \NN} \mu(A_j)$.
-If $\varrho (y)$ is the density of $\mu(y)$, {\black i.e., }$\rd \mu(y) = \varrho(y) \rd y $, then we write
+For such a set $A$, we have $\mu(A) = \prod_{j \in \NN} \mu(A_j)$.
+If $\varrho (y)$ is the density of $\mu(y)$, i.e., $\rd \mu(y) = \varrho(y) \rd y $, then we write

-Let $X$ be a Hilbert space and {\black $0 < p <\infty$}.
+Let $X$ be a Hilbert space and $0 < p <\infty$.
 The probability measure $\mu(\by)$ induces the Bochner space $L_p(\UUi,X,\mu)$ of strongly $\mu$-measurable mappings $v$ from $\UUi$ to $X$ which are $p$-summable.
 The (quasi-)norm in $L_p( \UUi,X,\mu)$ is defined by

-{\black Notice that if $X$ is separable, $L_2( \UUi,X,\mu)$ is the tensor product of the Hilbert spaces $L_2( \UUi,\RR,\mu)$ and $X$.}
+Notice that if $X$ is separable, $L_2( \UUi,X,\mu)$ is the tensor product of the Hilbert spaces $L_2( \UUi,\RR,\mu)$ and $X$.

-In the present paper, we focus our attention mainly to the lognormal case with $\UUi = \RRi$ and $\mu(\by) = \gamma(\by)$, the infinite tensor product {\black Gaussian} probability measure.
-Let $\gamma(y)$ be the probability measrure on $\RR$ with the standard Gaussian density:
+In the present paper, we focus our attention mainly to the lognormal case with $\UUi = \RRi$ and $\mu(\by) = \gamma(\by)$, the infinite tensor product Gaussian probability measure.
+Let $\gamma(y)$ be the probability measure on $\RR$ with the standard Gaussian density: